 How to Get Around

-Though having said that, unless you have a particular need to be very mobile there’s little point in hiring a car, as in most cases, the operators, whether a resort or an attraction, will get you to where you need to go in reasonable comfort.
+Unless you have a particular need to be very mobile there’s little point in hiring a car, as in most cases, the tour operators, whether a dive centre/resort or day trip, will get you to where you need to go in reasonable comfort.
 Failing that – ask them to call you a taxi.